helenmiller16/helenthehuman/content/blog/how_i_made_it.md

 +++
 title = "How I made it"
-date = "2021-03-31"
+date = "2021-04-01"
 description = "How I built this site using hugo and github pages." tags = []
 +++

 I made a site and published it.
 The proof is that you're reading this.
-I've been meaning to do this for a while, and it turned out to be not too hard.
+I've been meaning to do this for a while because I've heard that having a personal website can be useful, and it turned out to be not too hard.
 Here's what I did:

 1. I chose Hugo as a static site generator, because that's what [blogdown](https://github.com/rstudio/blogdown) uses, which I might decide to use some day.
 If I don't, I might change to jekyll, since it has some nice integrations with github pages.